darinz/ML/practice-1/p3/solution_p3.md

 **Key insight:** **Squared loss** provides **mathematical tractability** and **statistical optimality** under Gaussian assumptions.

-**18. An unbiased machine learning model is trained on a dataset with noisy features and achieves a prediction accuracy of 75%.
+**Problem 18.
+An unbiased machine learning model is trained on a dataset with noisy features and achieves a prediction accuracy of 75%.
 If the irreducible error due to noise in the features is estimated to be 10%, what is the estimated variance of the model?**

 **Answer:** 15%